bolli24/jpegfs/README.md

 ## Fuzzing

-`cargo fuzz` needs a nightly toolchain.
+`cargo fuzz` needs a nightly rust toolchain.
 Use `x86_64-unknown-linux-gnu` as the fuzz target.

 Setup (one-time):